In Real Estate/Mortgage Law

 1. Statement of Adjustments (“SOA”)

-• Sale/Purchase Price – this is the agreed upon price to purchase the property.
-Now, if there has been many negotiations and updates to the purchase price, ensure the latest one is used on the SOA.
+• Sale/Purchase Price—This is the agreed-upon price for purchasing the property.
+If the purchase price has been subject to many negotiations and updates, ensure the latest one is used on the SOA.

 • Property Tax – all expenses related to the property must be adjusted to the day of closing.
 For instance, if the closing date is May 1st, 2022, then the seller must pay for all property taxes before May 1st, and the buyer must pay for all property taxes after May 1st.
 However, municipalities will not adjust property taxes to the date of closing, so the lawyer must do it.
 Hence, if the seller over-paid their property taxes (e.g. they paid to June 1st already), then the lawyer will credit that amount in favour of the seller on the SOA.
 Conversely, if the seller under-paid their property taxes (e.g. they only paid to April 1st), then the lawyer will credit that amount in favour of the purchaser on the SOA.